ShaistaF/OSproject2/README.md

 The New Builtins added:
 1. Echo: Outputs the given string or strings back to the terminal.
-2. Clear: Clears the terminal screen, removing all previous output.
-3. Date: Outputs the current date and time based on the system's locale settings.
-4. History: Displays a list of previously executed commands in the session.
+2. Command:
+3. Logout:
-5. Pwd: Prints the current working directory path to the terminal.
+4. Pwd: Prints the current working directory path to the terminal.
-6. Sleep: Pauses the execution of the program for a specified number of seconds.
+5. Sleep: Pauses the execution of the program for a specified number of seconds.
-7. Hostname: Shows the name of the system on which the environment is running.
-8. Version: Displays the version of the application.
-9. Help: Provides a list and descriptions of all available commands within the application.
+6. Help: Provides a list and descriptions of all available commands within the application.
-10. Whoami: Displays the current system user's username.